DeepRolling/blog/data/notification-in-react-native.md

 **The last step is we need create serveral application in Manufactuter's developer offical website , copy the key and secrets of these application we just created to jpush dashboard.**

-For the more detail information and configration , such as how to apply for serveral notification server key and do some extra configration in your project make them work ,  see README in my published [ wrapper project](https://github.com/DeepRolling/react-native-jpush-rom-wrapper) .
+For the more detail information and configration , such as how to apply secret keys of serveral notification server and do some extra configration to get whole notification functionality work ,  see README in my published [ wrapper project](https://github.com/DeepRolling/react-native-jpush-rom-wrapper) .

-***todo you also need config ios push***